Editorial policy

 1. Who runs this atlas

-The atlas is a one-person civic-technology project built and maintained by Eivind Fasting (Norway).
-Eivind is a patient with ME/CFS.
-He is not a clinician, not a researcher, not a journalist.
-He is a civic-technology developer writing software that makes ME/CFS research easier to find.
+The atlas is an independent civic-technology project, built and maintained by an independent operator.
+The operator is not a clinician, not a researcher, and not a journalist.
+The atlas is software that makes ME/CFS research easier to find; it is not a medical service.

 The atlas does not represent any research group, patient organisation, clinic, or public body.
 Correspondence: /contact.